tig100/JdbcPgBackup/README.md

 [-s schema[,schema...]] [-n schema[,schema...]] [-b batchsize]

 Options:
--m mode, dump or restore, required.
+-m mode, dump or restore, required;
--h hostname, defaults to localhost.
+-h hostname, defaults to localhost;
--p port, defaults to 5432.
+-p port, defaults to 5432;
--t collect and show timing for each step and other debug info.
+-t collect and show timing for each step and other debug info;
--d database, defaults to the username if not supplied.
+-d database, defaults to the username if not supplied;
--U username, defaults to postgres
+-U username, defaults to postgres;
--P password
+-P password;
--f filename, if absent defaults to stdin/stdout.
+-f filename, if absent defaults to stdin/stdout;
--o do not dump data, schema definitions only
+-o do not dump data, schema definitions only;
--s schemas to dump, comma separated list
+-s schemas to dump, comma separated list;
--n schema names to restore to, if present must be of same length as the -s -b batch size when doing a full dump, defaults to 10000 schemas in a batch
+-n schema names to restore to, if present must be of same length as the -s;
+-b batch size when doing a full dump, defaults to 10000 schemas in a batch.

 This application was developed to handle the backup of our PostgreSQL